eminaktas/get-of-metrics/README.md

-# get_of_metrics.py
+# get-of-metrics.py

-Get of Metrics for Prometheus, Node Exporter and Grafana
+Get of Metrics for Prometheus and Grafana

 ## Overview

-get_of_metrics is a Python script for dealing the Broadcom switch metrics to extract from commandline, parse the metrics and create a *.prom file to be processed by Node Exporter, Prometheus and Grafana.
+get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract the metrics from command line, parse the metrics and create a *.prom file for metrics to be processed by Node Exporter, Prometheus.
+Finally, visualize the metrics with Grafana.

 ## Documentation

-Detailed documentation can be found at documentation.docx
+Detailed installation can be found at installation.docx

 ## Installation

 Python 3.7 and above need to be installed.

-argparse, paramiko, systemd, re, threading, datetime and time libraries are used in this script. argparse, re, threading, datetime and time are the standart libraries. paramiko and systemd need to be installed.
+paramiko and systemd need to be installed.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install